Skip to main content

 Chordoma clinical trials at UCSF

-Chordoma is a rare type of cancer that grows in your bones.
-UCSF is conducting a study on two drugs, nivolumab and ipilimumab, that could help treat it.
-Another trial at UCSF is testing tiragolumab and atezolizumab on tumors that are hard to treat.
+Chordoma is a rare type of cancer that occurs in the bones of the spine and skull.
+UCSF is studying how well two immunotherapy drugs, nivolumab and ipilimumab, work together in children and young adults.
+Another trial is testing tiragolumab and atezolizumab for treating tumors with specific genetic changes.

 Showing trials for